 When I came to college, I immediately loved the four pillars of Marquette University: Faith, Excellence, Leadership and Service.
 I thought they encompassed what members of the Marquette community should strive to embody as students, alumni, faculty and members of the Marquette family.
-As I get ready to leave, I give you my four lessons that align with them.
+Here are my four lessons that align with them:

 Faith—Questioning your faith and your beliefs is good for you.

 At Jesuit schools, questioning your faith is not only accepted, but encouraged.

 That happened my second semester at Marquette.
 My THEO 1001 professor was a Protestant with an unparalleled love for Stephen Colbert, who challenged us to explain our beliefs.
 Why do you believe Jesus died on the cross?
 Why do you believe in the Trinity?
 Shockingly, I couldn’t vocalize the reasoning behind my beliefs.
 For the first time in my life, I realized that I didn’t understand why I was Catholic.

 After I finished that class, I needed some time and space away from Catholicism to discern where I wanted to go from there.
 I stopped going to Mass.
 Prayer was non-existent.
 I took about three months to figure it out.
 When I returned for my sophomore year, Mass at St. Joan of Arc Chapel and going on the Marquette Experience retreat twice got me back to being a Catholic.
 I remember feeling a massive sense of belonging and my faith has only gotten stronger since then.
 Having that encouragement to question is crucial for your spiritual well-being beyond school.

 Excellence—You don’t have to be perfect to be excellent.

 As an only child, there was a lot of pressure to be excellent.
 (For those of you who have siblings, add up all the pressure your parents put on you + your siblings.
 Now, put that all on you.)
 I always thought that excellence meant perfection.